 And you know what that means…

 Now we get down to the brass tacks.
-It's time to put up or shut up.
-Put your money where you mouth...
+It’s time to put up or shut up.
+Put your money where your mouth…

 Well you get the idea.

-Knowing what the phases are for, is not the same as knowing what to include.
-Getting it wrong can mean your various campaigns either let potential clients slip through the cracks or it falls flat and you get nothing out of it at all.
+Knowing what the phases are for, is not the same as knowing what to include, and getting it wrong can mean your various campaigns either let potential clients slip through the cracks or it falls flat.

-The attract campaigns within lifecycle marketing - despite the name - needs to do more than just get people to your website.
+Your attract campaign – despite its name – needs to do more than just get people to your website.